 Before diving into a new publication, you’ll need to give some thought to the purpose of the finished piece.
 Is its main purpose to inform members on facts and figures—such as an annual report or policy report—or to convey the mission and backstory of a trusted nonprofit to potential donors?
 Maybe the publication will accompany the company’s annual fundraising event.
 Make it clear to everyone on your team what the focus of your publication is.

 Going hand in hand with the idea of purpose is the potential audience.
 Who will consume your publication?
 Once you’ve determined a purpose, a general idea of the audience should take shape.
-If the publication in question is an annual report, then your audience might be comprised of your members.
+If the publication in question is an annual report, then your target audience might be comprised of your members.
 If you have demographics for that group, use them.
 If your audience is the general public from whom you’d like to solicit donations, then try to imagine an age range and income level to start.
 Zeroing in on one ideal reader type is a great way to focus your content and design so that you can create just for them.
 Speak the language of this ideal client, using terminology they are already familiar with and explaining terms and concepts that might be outside their scope of knowledge.
 Every decision you make from this point forward will be to create the ideal publication for this conceptual reader.

 Next, you’ll need to decide what form the publication will take and how your readers will interact with it.
-Will it live in the physical world as a printed piece, or will it exist in a digital format to be consumed onscreen?
+Will it live in the physical world as a printed piece, or will it exist in a high quality digital format to be consumed onscreen?
 Keep your ideal reader in mind: Are they older with a preference for a classic magazine-like piece?
 Or are they the type to want to read shorter, more digestible articles on a tablet?
 [NOTE: We will cover the print-versus-digital topic in the near future.]

 Once you’ve settled on print or digital (or even both), you’ll need to think about the physical look—and feel, if it’s being printed—of your publication.
 Many of these decisions will be dictated by budget when you’re going with a print version.
 For instance, a letter-sized publication done in landscape (wide) orientation with full-page images on premium paper stock might be your ideal look, but each of those items can add significantly to the overall cost.
 This is where taking every step of the process into consideration at the beginning pays off.
 Learn what’s possible and who will be handling each component, and keep the lines of communication—including with your printer—open at all times.